preciofishbone/OmniaDocsG2/working-with-processes-v7/authoring-processes-v7/index.rst

-Authoring processes in Omnia 7.0
+Authoring processes in Omnia v7
 ================================================

-This section is for Authors of processes.
+This section is for Authors of processes and applies to Omnia 7.0 and later.
 The work always takes place in a Processes Library in a Team Site.
 Who is allowed to author and approve (if approval is needed) is set up in Omnia Admin under Process Management.

 When a Team Site has been set up for process authoring, the following will be available for authors: